cassietheobald/cracking-adfgx/README.md

 # Cracking ADFGX
-This project provides python code for cracking an ADFGX cipher with a key length of 8, 9, or 10.
+This project provides python code for cracking an ADFGX cipher with a key length of 8, 9, or 10 (but smaller keys may also be used with some small additions).

 ## Code Explanation
 * adfgx.py: